TOP About the Japan Art Association Chronology of the Japan Art Association

 1900

 An annex to the exhibition hall is completed.
-The Japan Art Association establishes itself as the main organization for protecting and promoting the arts in Japan.
-The Paris International Exposition is held.
+The Japan Art Association establishes itself as Japan’s central organization for the protection and promotion of fine and decorative arts.
+The Paris Exposition Universelle is held.

 1913